Cyberpunk (short story)

-"Cyberpunk" is a science fiction short story and novel written by Bruce Bethke in 1980, published November 1983 in Amazing Stories magazine, and published in novel form online.
-It is most famous for coining the word "cyberpunk", which came to be used to describe the media subgenre centered on rebellious use of technology under the science fiction archetype.
+"Cyberpunk" is a 1983 science fiction short story by Bruce Bethke, published in Amazing Stories.
+Bethke subsequently expanded the story into a novel and made it available online in 2001.
+The story is most famous for coining the term "cyberpunk", which came to be used to describe the science fiction subgenre featuring rebellious use of technology.

 History

 In the spring of 1980, Bethke was writing a story about children who lived immersed in a truly technological society, with their own culture, disparate from mainstream society as it appeared at that time.
 He describes the process as: